Raghavjha60570/RaghavJha60570/README.md

 <h2 align="left">Hi 👋!
-My name is Raghav Jha and I'm a Learning Enthusiast, from Greater Noida</h2>
+My name is Raghav Jha and I'm a Learning Software Enthusiast, from Greater Noida</h2>

 ###